 Think of it like a school of fish.
 One fish swimming doesn’t change the ocean.
 But when thousands move together, they create patterns that even predators notice.
 In the same way, TWAP and VWAP orders contribute to the natural ebb and flow of the forex market.

-This is why liquidity often looks “smooth” during busy sessions; it’s not just traders clicking buttons, but algorithms quietly distributing orders.
+This is why liquidity often looks smooth during busy sessions.
+It’s not just traders clicking buttons, but algorithms quietly distributing orders.

 Comparing Forex Execution to Equities and Futures

-TWAP and VWAP didn’t start in forex; they were borrowed from equities and futures markets.
+TWAP and VWAP didn’t start in forex.
+They were borrowed from equities and futures markets.
 In stocks, for example, VWAP is a benchmark: traders compare their execution price to VWAP to see if they “beat the market.”

 Forex is a bit different.
-Since it’s a decentralized market with no central exchange, there’s no single “official” VWAP.
+Since it’s a decentralized market with no central exchange, there’s no single official VWAP.
 Brokers and platforms calculate their own VWAPs based on the data they see.
 This makes forex slightly trickier, but the principle still works.

 In futures, TWAP and VWAP are deeply integrated into trading desks.
 Forex has been catching up, and now even retail platforms are starting to offer them.